paramsharma01/CODSOFT/README.md

 # Codsoft
-This repository have all my projects done for Codsoft internship..
+This repository have all my projects done for Codsoft internship.